2 Week Itinerary In Thailand For First Timers

 Wat Arun, also known as the Temple of Dawn, sits majestically on the west banks of the Chao Phraya River and represents the mythical Mount Meru with its four surrounding towers.
 It’s one of the most impressive temples in Bangkok and offers a great view from the top.

+It’s typically open from 8 or 9 am to 4:30 or 5:30 pm.
 Check before going to make sure.
-It’s typically open from 8 or 9 am to 4:30 or 5:30 pm.
 You can purchase tickets at the gate or in advance online.
-The price is 50 baht for visitors.
+The price is 100 THB for visitors.
+It takes about an hour or slightly longer to look around.

 Grand Palace (Wat Phra Kaew)